Penn Engineering Graduate Newsletter 03-30-2026

 | Mondays | 10:00 am – 12:00 pm (EST) | Virtual |

-| Tuesdays | 1:00 pm – 3:00 pm (EST) | In-person, Towne 109 |
+| Tuesdays | 1:00 pm – 3:00 pm (EST) | In-Person, Towne 109 |

-| Wednesdays | 1:00 pm – 3:00 pm (EST) | In-person, Towne 109 |
+| Wednesdays | 1:00 pm – 3:00 pm (EST) | In-Person, Towne 109 |

 | Thursdays | 1:00 pm – 3:00 pm (EST) | Virtual |